 Swim with dolphins in Viareggio, Tuscany, Italy

 They are a big family of over 130 dolphins living in the Pelagos Sanctuary, the marine protected area in the waters of Versilia, in the north of Tuscany.
 To visit them you can sail with a catamaran cruise from Viareggio, together with the scientists of the Center for Research on Cetaceans that studies the group.
-A unique experience that will also allow you to know more about dolphins thanks to the scientist explanation.
+A unique experience that will also allow you to know more about dolphins thanks to the scientist explains.

 Swim with dolphins and whale watching in Tarifa, Spain